society-io/society.io/README.md

 # S O C I E T Y : The Game

+# KAN: MAKE A "TABLE OF CONTENTS" HERE #

 ## Overview

 **_Society_** is a fun multiplayer experience for all ages that brings the childhood concept of "Rock, Paper, Scissors" to a whole *new* level.